In life, we can hold on to a lot of anger and resentment.

 Results confirmed that forgiveness training helps people:

 - Learn techniques for forgiving specific and more general resentment

-- Forgive the particular person that had caused them pain
+- Forgive the particular person who had caused them pain

 Overall, findings suggested that learning to forgive improves psychological and physiological wellness and offers protection against future upsets.
 Forgiveness training also leads individuals to become emotionally stronger, experience greater confidence, and be increasingly optimistic (Luskin, 2003).

 Such findings were echoed in Luskin’s later work.
-As part of the Stanford University Forgiveness Project, and working with adults between 25 and 50 years of age, forgiveness training was also found to reduce stress and improve overall health.
+As part of the Stanford University Forgiveness Project working with adults between 25 and 50 years of age, forgiveness training was also found to reduce stress and improve overall health.

 More recently, as part of the Northern Ireland HOPE Project, Luskin worked with families whose loved ones were murdered during the political troubles of Northern Ireland.

 One of the groups included women whose sons had been tragically killed, often shot for no other reason than their religious or political upbringing.

 Understandably, these women – even years after their son’s death – were suffering extreme pain and anger and felt their healing had been largely ignored.